Securing Legal Representation following a Failure to Diagnose Oral Cancer

 Our Knowledge of Dental Malpractice

 If you suspect that your dentist incorrectly diagnosed your oral cancer, hiring a lawyer who is familiar with the practice area is absolutely essential.
 Mr. Gittleman has litigated cases where dental disease or injury has occurred to to the dentist's negligence or wrongdoing for over three decades.
 His knowledge and dedication in dental malpractice have made him one of the most trusted lawyers in various states and other attorneys often seek out his help for these types of cases.

 Contact Robert Gittleman

 Was your oral cancer undiagnosed, untreated, or not referred to an oral surgeon?
 If so, contact Robert Gittleman about investigating dental malpractice.
 Having litigated in more than 35 states, including Michigan, California, Florida, and Nevada, the firm also has insight into how these cases differ from state to state.
-Contact Robert Gittleman Law Firm, PLC, to start discussing your case today.
+Contact Robert Gittleman Law Firm, PLC online or call us at (248) 737-3600 to start discussing your case today.